MichaelCade/90DaysOfDevOps/2023/day09.md

 #sonar.sourceEncoding=UTF-8
 ```

-- Update or add the GitHub actions workflow with the following job.
+- Update or add the GitHub actions workflow with the following job in the `.github/workflows` directory

 ```yaml
 name: SonarScan